noble-antwi/working-with-docker/README.md

 2. **Container**: An instance of an image that runs as a process on the host operating system.
 Containers are isolated from each other and provide a consistent runtime environment for applications.

+## Development Process
+Let's walk through the development process step by step:

+1. **Pulling Images**: I started by pulling the necessary Docker images from Docker Hub.
+This involved pulling the MongoDB image and the MongoDB Express image using the docker pull command.